-The 2008 outlook Insurance Operating Cost Per Policy of \$190 is better than plan due to lower than plan operating expenses.
+For 2008, the actual result of \$189 is better than plan, reflecting lower than plan operating expenses and acquisition costs, offset by higher external claims handling costs and lower than plan number of policies written.
 The Insurance Operating Cost Per Policy is higher than 2007 mainly due to higher operating costs, acquisition costs, and external claims handling costs, which exceed the increase in the number of policies.

-The 2009 - 2011 targets reflect higher operating expenses, higher average acquisition costs and higher external claims handling costs primarily related to legal fees and disbursements.
+The 2009 - 2011 targets reflect operating cost pressures, higher average acquisition costs and higher external claims handling costs.
 The increase in operating expenses reflects general inflationary increases, suppliers' increased costs, support of government priorities, and reinvestment into the business.
-It also includes higher acquisition costs resulting from the Strategic Broker Accord.
-The growth in the number of policies is expected to slow down in the 2009 - 2011 period.
-Due to current economic conditions, vehicle growth is expected to be more moderate in the future years.
+Acquisition costs will also be higher on account of the Strategic Broker Accord.
+External claims handling costs are expected to be higher than plan in 2009 as a result of continuous improvements in ICBC's claims handling and litigation processes.
+Consequently, the current outlook of \$197 is slightly higher than the original target of \$196.
+These external claims handling expenditures are incurred in an effort to reduce overall claims costs, and thus, are anticipated to continue into 2010 and 2011.
+The growth in the number of policies is expected to slow down in the 2009 - 2011 period, mostly as a consequence of the economic downturn.
+Unlike the past, vehicle growth is expected to be moderate in the future years.